 ENG COMP 100.
-College Writing.
+English Composition I: College Writing.
 3 Credits.

+Emphasis on writing as a process and on techniques used in academic writing.
+Also emphasizes essay structure, informative writing and persuasive writing, and locating, evaluating, integrating, and citing source material, including multimodal sources.
+Reviews conventions of paragraph and sentence structure, punctuation, grammar, and usage as needed.

-An introductory course in college writing, emphasizing writing as a process.
-Focuses on generating and organizing ideas, conducting library research, developing paragraphs, improving sentence structure; reviews conventions of punctuation, grammar, spelling, and usage as needed.
-P: Eng Comp 093 or ACT English score of 17 or higher or SAT Verbal score of 450 or higher.
-Fall and Spring.
+P: Eng Comp 093 or ACT English score of 17 or higher or SAT Reading score of 25 or higher Fall and Spring.